YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2020/20201224-while-you-were-sleeping-2017.md

 +++
-title = "「While You Were Sleeping」 review" description = "A review of the sweet and relatable drama 「While You Were Sleeping」."	# For Schema.org; OpenGraph; Twitter Cards
+title = "《While You Were Sleeping》 review" description = "A review of the sweet and relatable drama 《While You Were Sleeping》."	# For Schema.org; OpenGraph; Twitter Cards

 date = "2020-12-24T16:57:34+08:00"
 lastmod = "2020-12-24T16:57:34+08:00"